dskeff/buildvm/WindowsScripts/README.md

 We need an Elevated Shell
 =========================

-G. Open a command window with Adminstrative privileges.
+1. Open a command window with Adminstrative privileges.
-   (a) - Click Start, click All Programs, and then click Accessories.
+   - Click Start, click All Programs, and then click Accessories.
-   (b) - Right-click Command prompt, and then click Run as administrator.
+   - Right-click Command prompt, and then click Run as administrator.
-   (c) - If the User Account Control dialog box appears, confirm that the action
-         it displays is what you want, and then click Continue.
+   - If the User Account Control dialog box appears, confirm that the action      it displays is what you want, and then click Continue.

-Clone Machines, Install Software and create DB2 DPF Environment
+Clone Machines, Install Software and create GPFS Cluster
 ===============================================================

-H. Change directory in your elevated shell where you unzip files
+1. Change directory in your elevated shell where you unzip files

-I. Type command "RUN00-Build-All.CMD" and this will run all commands in the sequence to clone and prepare all 4 machines:
+2. Type command "RUN00-Build-All.CMD" and this will run all commands in the sequence to clone and prepare all 4 machines:

-   RUN00-Build-All.CMD may take 50-70 minutes to complete all operations using SSD.
+   `RUN00-Build-All.CMD` may take 50-70 minutes to complete all operations using SSD.

    Note: While commands are running, please do not do other activity.
-You may
-         see VMware prompt and click Yes or OK to continue.
+You may see VMware prompt and click Yes or OK to continue.

-J. Use this base machine to image laptops for the class.